Traveling with Children

 Paddling down the Dordogne River knowing that it divided English soldiers from French soldiers during the 100 Years War is a memorable experience that most children can enjoy.
 Somehow, centuries-old battles have a fictional quality that make them more easy to absorb.
 But the events of World Wars I and II and the recent conflicts in the Balkans are much fresher in our memories and visits to memorials from those tragic events can be very moving.
 For some children, they may be incredibly disturbing; or simply very dull.

 The stark images of a concentration camp need to be prefaced by some historic context that not only tells younger travelers about the brutality of Nazi policies but also reminds them that many people fought against Hitler and his actions and that, ultimately, good conquered evil.
-Children who can comprehend The Diary of Ann Frank may be able to understand what happened in death camps, but as an adult, I found the concentration camps we visited to be bleak and overwhelming but also thought a ten-year-old might not understand what he was seeing and feel like it was a boring day walking through empty buildings.
-Of the memorials we visited, Oradour has had the most profound impact on my psyche with the rusty images of cars and sewing machines and pictures of young children massacred in the town still etched in my memory.
+Children who can comprehend The Diary of Ann Frank may be able to understand what happened in death camps, but as an adult, I found the concentration camp we visited to be an intense reminder of a horrific event in recent.
+Without some background, an eight-year-old might not understand what they were seeing and feel like it was a boring day walking through empty old buildings.
+Of the memorials we visited, Oradour has had the most profound impact on my psyche with the rusty shells of cars, silent sewing machines, and granite monuments to children massacred in the town still haunting me.
 These are important history lessons that you should give your children; just be certain to present them in a way young minds can grasp without great fear or confusion.

 It may seem that there is no better opportunity to motivate children to learn a language than an upcoming trip to Europe.
 High school students who have had time to learn a language in school are likely to enjoy a chance to try to communicate in that language.
 If you can make it fun, with family dinners or other activities where parents are using the language to communicate you may encourage your elementary and middle-school children to start acquiring a new language.